-Elections happen every year in the U.S., but November’s election is critical, extending far beyond the presidential ticket.
-Across the country in 2024, you will be voting to elect 435 Members of the House of Representatives, 34 Senators, 44 state legislatures, 11 governors, 10 attorney general seats and many more.
+Elections happen every year in the U.S. but this November is especially important.
+Across the country in 2026, you will be voting to elect 435 Members of the House of Representatives, 35 Senators, 44 state legislatures, 36 governors, 30 attorney general seats and many more.
 From water quality to climate mitigation to disaster preparedness, these legislators will have tremendous impacts on science issues.

-We want you to use your voice to ensure science is on the ballot in 2024 and in future elections.
-We have developed:
+We want you to use your voice to ensure science is on the ballot in 2026 and in future elections.
+Later this year we will be offering:

-- Tools to help get you to the polls.
+- Tools to check your voter registration and get you to the polls.

 Vote